Islamic Extremist Group Kills Another Christian in Nigeria

 The killing came less than three months after the June 7 murder of a Church of Christ in Nigeria pastor and his church secretary in Maiduguri.
 The Rev. David Usman, 45, and church secretary Hamman Andrew were shot by members of Boko Haram in an area of Maiduguri called the Railway Quarters.
 The area was the base of Boko Haram until 2009, when Nigerian security agencies and the military demolished its headquarters and captured and killed the sect’s leader, Mohammed Yusuf, and some of his followers.

 Boko Haram leaders have openly declared that they want to establish an Islamic theocratic state in Nigeria, and they reject democratic institutions, which they associate with Christianity.
-The Jama’atu ahlus Sunnah lid da’awati wal Jihad, popularly known as Boko Haram, has claimed responsibility for several church bombings and other attacks.
+The Jama’atu ahlus Sunnah lid da’awati wal a struggle or fight against the enemies of Islam., popularly known as Boko Haram, has claimed responsibility for several church bombings and other attacks.
 Many Christians have left Maiduguri, and some churches have shut down as many of their members have lost their lives.

 Compass has witnessed many church buildings shuttered and guarded by soldiers and police in Maiduguri.